A Lesson in Romantics: Reception and legacy

 A Lesson in Romantics is considered a fan favorite.
 Daniel Thompson of Music Emissions wrote that: "every song is spectacular on this album and is a potential hit."
 Despite its eventual success and acclaim, A Lesson In Romantics received little attention from professional music critics.
 Reviewers noted the improved sound from the band's debut EP, Tales Told by Dead Friends.
 Joe DeAndrea from AbsolutePunk.net wrote that: "after their unimpressive release of the EP Tales Told By Dead Friends in November, the band's back with their debut album that will surely become one of your most played of the Summer."
 Sputnikmusic reviewer Adam Knott gave the album a score of 4.5 out of 5, calling it "a hell of a lot better" than most pop punk records.

 A Lesson in Romantics debuted at number 8 on the Billboard Heatseekers Albums chart, staying on the chart for six weeks.
 The album finally dropped off on the chart dated March 1, 2008 before eventually returning on the chart on July 12.
 It stayed on the chart for 70 consecutive weeks.
 The album also charted on the Independent Albums chart, peaking at number 31.
 In January 2009, it was announced that the album had sold over 100,000 copies.
 The album would later become the band's biggest selling album, selling over 200,000 copies.
 A Lesson in Romantics and "Miserable at Best" were certified gold by the Recording Industry Association of America in December 2017. idobi Radio included the album on their best of 2007 list.
 "When I Get Home, You're So Dead" was ranked at number 194 on the New York Post's 2007 list of best songs to download.
 In 2008, the music video for "When I Get Home, You're So Dead" was nominated at the MTV Video Music Awards for Best Rock Video and Video of the Year.
 The album was number 42 on Rock Sound's The 51 Most Essential Pop Punk Albums of All Time list.
 Cleveland.com ranked "Jamie All Over" at number 66 on their list of the top 100 pop-punk songs.
+TJ Horansky of Sleep On It said the album was an influence on his band.